The Entertainer (retailer): Religious views

 Catherine and Gary are both devout Christians, and consequently for decades, the retailer did not open on Sundays, which is considered the Lord's Day in Christianity.
-The retailer also does not stock toys that resemble realistic firearms, or items themed around the occult or witchcraft, such as Harry Potter and Halloween.
-Gary has remarked that he only wishes to sell toys that he considers to be "wholesome".

-Following the 2025 transfer of ownership to an employee ownership trust, a six-month trial of Sunday trading commenced on the 28th September, and is due to continue until Easter 2026.
+Following the 2025 transfer of ownership to an employee ownership trust, a six-month trial of Sunday trading commenced on 28 September 2025, and is due to continue until Easter 2026.
 The trial is active across the retailer's entire store portfolio of 150 branches.